Translator, a writer, and independent scholar Olga Bukhina to present Thursday, April 26 at 4 p.m.

 Connect to the humanities with research and scholarship, interdisciplinary studies, and more.

-The Center is also sponsoring a year-long Humanities-Social Studies seminar around the annual theme, HUM/SST 295-01: The Politics of Human Thriving.
+The Center is also sponsoring a year-long Humanities-Social Studies seminar around the annual theme, Dis/Unity and Difference.
 Participants will read and discuss the work of the Center’s guests both before and after the visit and will have the opportunity to visit with the speakers while they are on campus.
-Topics throughout the year will include belongingness, sexual violence, race, gender, and the intersection of arts and activism.